AUTOMCAS/CV/README.md

 [Projects](#projects) | [Learning Journey](#learning) | [Makers Academy experience](#makers) | [Skills](#skills) | [Hobbies with benefits](#hobbies) | [Experience](#experience) | [Education](#education)

-I am a Junior Software Developer based in London.
-I enjoyed a career in Engineering Education for 7 years before learning to become a software developer at [Makers Academy](https://makers.tech/).
-I have always lived to discover, to learn, to overcome, to build and to solve problems.
-I found the same satisfaction with software development but with the extra advantages that its digital nature enables.
-Rapid access to information, tools and solutions.
-An environment made for iteration, to be able to test, experiment, and rapidly improve a project.
+I am a full-stack software engineer with experience gained from the well renowned [Makers Academy](https://makers.tech/) bootcamp, freelance and personal projects.
+Coming from a 7 year career in engineering education, I found great joy in applying knowledge to overcome problems, collaborating to develop meaningful projects and engaging with a diverse range of people.
+I have discovered the same satisfaction in software engineering with the added benefits that its digital nature enables and found my combined skills and experiences incredibly valuable.

 I love to: